visualizingthefuture/visualizingthefuture.github.io/call.md

 ### Details about the letter of commitment:

 As part of the application process, approval should be sought from your immediate supervisor and, as appropriate, someone from library leadership (e.g., an associate dean, an associate university librarian, a library director).
 Please use the boilerplate text below to generate and obtain signatures for your letter of commitment.
+We have created [a sample letter of commitment](visualizingthefuture.github.io/public/sample_of_letter_of_commitment.docx) that you are welcome to download, use and modify if needed.

 ## How to Submit